 Ordinary Biker Oz YouTube Channel has video reviews and more

-* I have personally ordered from and/or visited this business and based on my experiences I recommend this company.
-I have an affiliate relationship with this business, which means if you follow this link and purchase, I will receive a small commission and will get to ride more!
+* I have personally ordered from and/or visited these businesses and based on my experiences I recommend this company.
+I have an affiliate relationship with the businesses, which means if you follow this link and purchase, I will receive a small commission and will get to ride more!

 Feedback on these businesses is appreciated.
 You may comment below.